-xx The net asset value is measured over a trailing twelve-quarter period. xxi Regents' Rule 80303.
+- xx Regents' Rule 80303.
 The rule requires the Board to be provided with a report showing the default distribution rate and a higher rate of 5% if investment returns are 25 basis points greater than expected.
-Rule 80303 does not limit the constitutional authority of the Board to determine the distribution amount, and in practice the Board has exceeded the policy rate on occasion. xxiii Id.
-The Texas A&M System share may be used only for support and maintenance of Texas A&M University, Prairie View A&M University, and Texas A&M System Administration. xxiv See Sections 65.16, 51.353(b), Education Code.
-See also Chapter 1601, Insurance Code (group health insurance), Chapter 503, Labor Code (workers' compensation), and Chapter 59, Education Code (medical malpractice). xxv Regents' Rule 80303.
+Rule 80303 does not limit the constitutional authority of the Board to determine the distribution amount, and in practice the Board has exceeded the policy rate on occasion. - xxi Article VII, Section 18(f) - xxii Id.
+The Texas A&M System share may be used only for support and maintenance of Texas A&M University, Prairie View A&M University, and Texas A&M System Administration. - xxiii See Sections 65.16, 51.353(b), Education Code.
+See also Chapter 1601, Insurance Code (group health insurance), Chapter 503, Labor Code (workers' compensation), and Chapter 59, Education Code (medical malpractice). xxiv Regents' Rule 80303.

-xxvi Motion from Open Session, May 3, 2012.
-The motion provided that this funding stream is to be reviewed 10 years after its establishment. xxvii Article VII, Section 18(e).
+xxv Motion from Open Session, July 12, 2017.
+The motion provided that this funding was inclusive of the annual allocation (the greater of \$25 million or 3%) for the UT Austin Dell Medical School.
+Pursuant to a prior motion from Open Session, May 3, 2012, the Dell Medical School funding stream is to be reviewed 10 years after its establishment. xxvi Article VII, Section 18(e).

-xxviii Article VII, Section 18(f): "Out of the annual distribution...there shall be appropriated...."
+xxvii Article VII, Section 18(f): "Out of the annual distribution...there shall be appropriated...."
 Pursuant to rider in the General Appropriations Act, the UT System prepares for the legislature and the governor a comprehensive Available University Fund Report.
-The UT System also submits a legislative appropriations request (LAR) for the AUF. &lt;sup>i Both systems currently include institutions that do not benefit from the PUF because the institutions were added to the respective systems after a 1984 constitutional amendment that listed the benefiting institutions. &lt;sup>ii Article VII, Section 11.
+The UT System also submits a legislative appropriation request (LAR) for the AUF. ii Article VII, Section 11.

 iii Article VII, Section 12; Theisen v.
 Robinson, 8 S.W.
 2d 646 (Tex.
 Sup.
-1928). &lt;sup>iv The constitutional PUF debt limit minus the PUF debt outstanding.
+1928). iv The constitutional PUF debt limit minus the PUF debt outstanding. v Article VII, Section 18(e): "The [AUF] consists of distributions...including the net income attributable to the surface." vi Article VII, Section 11b.